 Understanding the risks of fully automated systems enables companies to develop a strong cybersecurity plan.

 IT Technology is the Means, Not the End Goal

 If Industry 4.0 was a garden, IT Infrastructure is like a hose, and data is like water.
-The goal is growth.
+The goal is plant growth.
 To grow, a garden requires water.
-For water to get to the garden necessitates a hose.
+Likewise, for water to get to the garden necessitates the use of a hose.

 The goals of industry 4.0 are to increase efficiency, cut costs, and improve customers’ lives.
 To enable automated technologies, we must have high-fidelity data.
 IT infrastructure is vital, but it is the means of moving and storing data.